damianfraszczak/nsdlib/README.md

 # NSDlib

-NSDlib (Network source detection library) is a tool to compute a wide range of centrality measures for a given network.
-The library is designed to work with Python Networkx library.
+NSDlib (Network source detection library) is a comprehensive library designed for detecting sources of propagation in networks.
+This library offers a variety of algorithms that help researchers and developers analyze and identify the origins of information (epidemic etc.) spread within networks.

 ## Overview

+NSDLib is a complex library designed for easy integration into existing projects.
+It aims to be a comprehensive repository of source detection methods, outbreak detection techniques, and propagation graph reconstruction tools.
+Researchers worldwide are encouraged to contribute and utilize this library, facilitating the development of new techniques to combat misinformation and improve propagation analysis.
-The goal of NSDlib is to offer a comprehensive repository for implementing a broad spectrum of centrality measures.
-Each year, new measures are introduced through scientific papers, often with only pseudo-code descriptions, making it difficult for researchers to evaluate and compare them with existing methods.
-While implementations of well-known centrality measures exist, recent innovations are frequently absent.
-NSDlib strives to bridge this gap.
-It references the renowned CentiServer portal for well-known centrality measures and their originating papers, aiming to encompass all these measures in the future.
+Each  year, new techniques are introduced through scientific papers, often with only pseudo-code descriptions, making it difficult for researchers to evaluate and compare them with existing methods.
+NSDlib tries to bridge this gap and enhance researchers to put their implementations here.

 ## Code structure

 All custom implementations are provided under `nsdlib/algorithms` package.
-Each centrality measure is implemented in a separate file, named after the measure itself.
-Correspondingly, each file contains a function, named identically to the file, which calculates the centrality measure.
-This function accepts a NetworkX graph as input (and other params if applicable) and returns a dictionary, mapping nodes to their centrality values.
+Each method is implemented in a separate file, named after the method itself and in appropriate package according to its intended purpose e.g. reconstruction algorithm should be placed in `reconstruction` package. .
+Correspondingly, each file contains a function, named identically to the file, which does appropriate logic.
 Ultimately, every custom implementation is made available through the `nsdlib/algorithms` package.
-## Implemented centrality measures:
+## Implemented features:

+### Node evaluation algorithms
 - [Algebraic](https://www.centiserver.org/centrality/Algebraic_Centrality/)
 - [Average Distance](https://www.centiserver.org/centrality/Average_Distance/)
 - [Barycenter](https://www.centiserver.org/centrality/Barycenter_Centrality/)